edinthecloudsltd/website/posts/ringofire-azure.md

 ---
-title: "React and Websocket application hosted on Azure"
+title: "Running a Websockets and React application on AKS"
-date: "2020-12-26"
+date: "2020-09-18"
 description: "Browser based game created with React, with a Golang Websocket backend, hosted on Azure Kubernetes Service"
 tags: [aks, kubernetes, azure, go, golang, react, javascript, websockets, redis]
 ---

-tl;dr Ring of Fire / Kings browser game https://ringofire.edsdemo.co.uk

 ### Introduction
+tl;dr Ring of Fire / Kings browser game
+<a href="https://ringofire.edsdemo.co.uk" target="_blank">ringofire.edsdemo.co.uk</a>

 After the UK went into national lockdown, I found myself with more free time over the weekends and in the evenings.
-I took the opportunity to brush up on my coding skills, and ended up learning a new language entirely - Go.
+I took the opportunity to brush up on my coding skills, and even ended up learning a new language entirely - Go.

 Zoom/Skype calls with my friends became the new Friday/Saturday night, and I wanted to build something that we'd all enjoy using.
 So, I decided to create a browser-based version of Ring of Fire (or Kings, as it's more commonly known outside the U.K) for us to use during our calls.